b0bbybaldi/open-horizon/doc/CICD.md

 ```

 ## Step 3
 **Publish services in the exchange**.
-Requires pushing the local containers and publishing those references into the exchange.
+Automaticallly pushes the local containers and publishes those references into the exchange.

 ```
 make service-publish